 Current lithium ion battery technology will probably not be able to handle the coming decades' huge demand for energy.
 It is estimated that by 2050, electricity will make up 50 per cent of the world's energy mix.

 Today, that rate is 18 per cent.
 However, installed capacity for renewable energy production is expected to increase fourfold.

-This will require batteries that are more efficient, cheaper and environmentally friendly.
+This will require batteries that are more efficient, cheaper and environment friendly.

 According to researchers from University of Campinas in Brazil, one of the alternatives being studied today in many parts of the world is the lithium-air battery.

 The lithium-air battery, currently functioning only on a laboratory scale, uses ambient oxygen as a reagent.
 The battery stores additional energy through an electrochemical reaction that results in the formation of lithium oxide.

 "There is a lot of talk today about electric cars.
 Some European countries are also thinking about banning combustion engines," said Rubens Maciel Filho, a professor at the University of Campinas.

 "In addition, renewable sources like solar energy need batteries to store what is generated during the day through solar radiation," said Filho.